 Remember: you will have a better recovery if the muscles are stronger prior to surgery and if you are familiar with the exercises.
 The biggest risk factor for a stiff knee post operatively is a stiff knee pre surgery.
 For this reason, it is important to attend pre TKR physiotherapy to improve your pre surgery function.

 Pre-operative education is so important before you have your TKR.
 Length of stays post-surgery have decreased significantly so being prepared is of utmost importance.
 It is normal to feel anxious and have a lot of questions regarding the surgery itself, your hospital stay, and your post-surgery path.
-Instead of having a group presentation or virtual prehab, at Glen Abbey physiotherapy we offer pre-surgical one on one sessions with our physiotherapist Andrea to prepare you for your TKR.
+Instead of having a group presentation or virtual prehab, at Glen Abbey physiotherapy we offer pre-surgical one on one sessions with our physiotherapist Vinaya to prepare you for your TKR.

 - pre-surgical assessment of range of motion, strength and gait

 - teaching and practice of ambulation, stairs, transfers, bed mobility

 - the opportunity to discuss and answer any questions in a one on

 Along with being the inpatient surgery physiotherapist at OTMH, our physio team helped develop the current prehab program at OTMH and taught the group prehab class for many years.
 She will be able to guide you through the process and better prepare you for your surgery.

 What happens during your hospital stay?